Trading 212 Review 2026

 What is Trading 212?

 Trading 212 started life in Bulgaria in 2005 but entered the UK market in 2016 as a forex trading app and was among the first to offer zero-commission share trading in 2017.
-Its mobile app is one of the most popular trading apps in the UK having amassed around 15m downloads worldwide and having received over 350,000 customer reviews.
+Today, its mobile app is one of the most popular trading apps in the UK with 5 million lifetime funded accounts globally.
+Its app has also amassed around 15 million downloads worldwide and received over 400,000 customer reviews.
+Trading 212’s mission is to help its customers build wealth over time

-The app lets users invest in shares, exchange-traded funds (ETFs), contracts for difference, gold, cryptocurrencies and an ISA all in one place.
-Additionally, if you are unsure about how well you would be at stock or CFD trading, there is an option to practice first with a virtual £50,000.
+The app lets users invest in shares, exchange-traded funds (ETFs), contracts for difference, gold and cryptocurrencies all in one place.
+Additionally, if you are just starting out, there is an option to practice first with a virtual £50,000.

-A Trading 212 account can be opened either through its website or smartphone app and you will be required to enter your personal details and submit an identity document and a selfie to prove who you are.
+You can open a Trading 212 account* either via its website or smartphone app and you will be required to enter your personal details and submit an identity document and a selfie to prove who you are.
 The minimum age to open an account is 18 and you can start trading once your account is verified and approved.

 Trading 212 key features